sarahbachernegg/supabase-support-casebook/README.md

 My background is in technical support, customer communication, internal tools, and API integrations.
 This repo connects that experience with hands-on Supabase debugging: PostgreSQL, Auth, RLS, Realtime, indexes, customer-facing explanations, and escalation notes.

+The goal was not to create perfect textbook examples, but to show how I approach unclear support issues: reproduce the problem, isolate the layer, explain the likely cause, suggest a safe fix, and know when to escalate.

 ## Cases

 ### 1. Auth + RLS: authenticated user sees no rows